wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 wallarm_block_page $block_page response_code=445 type=acl_ip;
 ```

-* To apply the settings to the Docker container, the NGINX configuration file with appropriate settings should be mounted to the container.
+* To apply the settings to the Docker container, the NGINX configuration file with appropriate settings should be mounted to the container along with the `wallarm_blocked_renamed.html`, `block_page_firefox.html`, and `block_page_chrome.html` files.
 [Running the container mounting the configuration file →](../installation-docker-en.md#run-the-container-mounting-the-configuration-file)
 * To apply the settings to Wallarm sidecar container, the directives should be passed in Wallarm ConfigMap (see the instructions for Kubernetes deployment based on [Helm charts](../installation-guides/kubernetes/wallarm-sidecar-container-helm.md#step-1-creating-wallarm-configmap) or [Manifests](../installation-guides/kubernetes/wallarm-sidecar-container-manifest.md#step-1-creating-wallarm-configmap)).

 #### Ingress controller